gsdlab/ClaferMooVisualizer/README.md

 ### Functions

-1. Displays all the non-dominated optimal product configurations as a *Bubble Front Graph* (up to 4 dimensions) and as a *Feature and Quality Matrix*.
+1. Displays all the non-dominated optimal product configurations as a *Bubble Front Graph* (up to 4 dimensions), a *Feature and Quality Matrix*, a *Spider Chart*, and as *Parallel Coordinates Chart*.
 2. Allows to compare and analyze product configurations.
 3. Allows for filtering by feature and by quality range.
 4. Supports multiple solver backends.

 ### Nature

-ClaferMoo Visualizer is a web-based application.
+ClaferMooVisualizer is a web-based application.
 Its server side (implemented with `Node.js`) processes requests, runs the chosen back-end, and passes back its output.
 The client-side is implemented using `Javascript/HTML` and handles the visualization and exploration functionality.